EGA-SUPREMO/Proyecto-iglesia/README_en.md

 ### 📖 Overview

-The **Parish Management System** is a full-stack web application designed to digitize and optimize the administrative workflows of a religious non-profit organization.
+The **Parish Management System** is a web application built to help the parish move from paper records to a digital workflow.

-Prior to this system, the parish relied on physical books and manual Word documents, leading to data redundancy and slow processing times.
-This solution migrates the record-keeping to a digital environment, streamlining the issuance of sacraments (Baptism, Communion, Confirmation and Marriage) and managing daily prayer intentions.
+Prior to this system, the parish relied on physical books and manual Word documents, which was slow and often led to errors.
+This solution digitizes the entire process, making it easy to issue sacraments (Baptism, Communion, Confirmation, and Marriage) and manage daily prayer intentions.

 ### 📸 Screenshots